Cybercriminals Are Using AI to Target Your Finances

 Whether you’re a high-net-worth client or a family office business, there is a risk that needs to be monitored and closely managed.
 The good news is many of these individuals have access to experts who can offer advanced security controls and programming.

-With the great wealth transfer, family members could get calls from advisors they’ve never met.
-Given that we know criminals are actively looking for situations to exploit, could that pose a risk to some families?
-Should families introduce their kids to their advisor so they know who this person is?
+We know criminals are actively looking for situations to exploit, could that pose a risk to some families?
+Should families introduce their kids to their financial advisor?

 First, if you receive a cold call from a financial advisor, always be sure to verify their credentials through multiple sources.
 For example, if they claim to be from a bank, call the bank to verify using information from the organization’s legitimate website.